Alex Albon Suggests Sacrificing Iconic Racing Section to Improve Racing in Mexico - The SportsRush

 Alex Albon benefitted from Perez and Alonso’s DNFs

-Right from the start, the feature race in Mexico was full of excitement and drama as fans witnessed as many as five DNFs.
+Right from the start, the feature race in Mexico was full of excitement and drama as fans witnessed as many as five DNFs during the race.
 Lap 1 saw the coming together of local hero Sergio Perez and Charles Leclerc, where the Mexican’s right rear tire rolled over Leclerc‘s left front, sending him flying into the air with irreparable damage.
 Following the race, Perez claimed he paid the price for taking a high risk.

 Loading embed tweet https://twitter.com/f1speed_indo/status/1718720921727390135?ref_src=twsrc%5Etfw